-Freight rate benchmarking with real-time data can assist your freight sourcing team to benchmark the rates that you are getting against what is out in the market instantly.
+Freight rate benchmarking with real-time data can assist your freight sourcing team benchmark the rates you are getting against what is out in the market instantly.
 You'll be able to get a better idea about what your peers or competition are paying.
-This will enable you to know if you are paying the right freight rate, where you can improve as well as judge the overall efficiency of your sourcing team.
+This will enable you to know if you are paying the right freight rate, where you can improve and judge the overall efficiency of your sourcing team.

-Freight rate benchmarking and market intelligence will greatly assist you irrespective of the size of your business.
+Freight rate benchmarking and market intelligence will significantly assist you irrespective of the size of your business.
 You will always have competition from companies that are similar to yours in size or bigger or smaller.

 What's beautiful about digital freight rate benchmarking is that procurement professionals don't need to rely on static and dated rate data when in tendering cycles.
-The instantly available rate data lets sourcing teams easily monitor the market, report, and manage risks right when it's most necessary.
+The instantly available rate data lets sourcing teams easily monitor the market, report, and manage risks right when necessary.

 In ocean freight procurement, benchmarking gives you a clear analysis of both port-to-port and door-to-door rates.
-In some of the cases, shippers may have better options for pre-carriage and on-carriage moves than what the carrier or the freight forwarder or NVOCC can possibly offer on a door-to-door basis.
+In some cases, shippers may have better options for pre-carriage and on-carriage moves than what the carrier or the freight forwarder, or NVOCC can offer on a door-to-door basis.

 Once you have gained a thorough knowledge of your market and your product, combine this knowledge and the analysis from freight rate benchmarking to negotiate aggressively but without putting on your boxing gloves.

 Tools like freight rate benchmarking have been proven to give freight sourcing teams the upper hand in carrier negotiations, helping them negotiate better rates while highlighting the required service and reliability standards needed to maintain the customers in today's market.

-This knowledge also gives your freight sourcing team a good understanding of cost control, ensuring there are no unknown or hidden accessorial charges or surcharges that can creep into a service contract or freight negotiation.
+This knowledge also gives your freight sourcing team a good understanding of cost control, ensuring no unknown or hidden accessorial charges or surcharges can creep into a service contract or freight negotiation.

 Freight benchmarking also allows your freight sourcing team to evaluate service providers and effective practices which can deliver cost savings to you and your customers.